loyjoy/academy/live/live.md

 Now you are probably wondering how to set up and use the Live chat.
 Just follow the next steps and you are ready to chat.
 It is very simple!

-1. Go to your experience and add the process module <i>Live chat</i> to your existing chat flow
+1. Go to your experience and add the process module _Live chat_ to your existing chat flow

 ![Live module](live_module.png "Live module")